Law firms are the new targets of cybercriminals. “Lawyers of every stripe and specialty tend…

 Most notably in the field of law was the summer DLA Piper cyber attack said to cost the firm millions in damages.
 From, there a string of other notable law firms have all been subject to cyber attacks setting a trend that refuses to die down.
 As of 2017, a staggering 22 percent of law firms have experienced a cyber breach according to the 2017 ABA Legal Technology Survey Report.

-Some of these programs are designed to offer on-going assessment and have designated individuals review your system to ensure that you’re in compliance with all federal and state law and regulations in regard to cyber security.
+Some of these programs are designed to offer ongoing assessments and have designated individuals review your system to ensure that you’re in compliance with all federal and state laws and regulations in regard to cyber-security.
 They will also offer you an executive summary that will describe all the things that you may need to do in order to improve your system.
-If you decide to enroll in their program, a company may sometimes offer on-going monitoring and compliance.
+If you decide to enroll in their program, a company may sometimes offer ongoing monitoring and compliance.

-The broad coverages that should be considered in a cyber policy includes system restoration, liability breach, business interruption costs, forensic accounting, and regulatory fines.
+The broad coverages that should be considered in a cyber policy include system restoration, liability breach, business interruption costs, forensic accounting, and regulatory fines.

 The Time To Take Necessary Action

 With the increased media attention focused in on the string of recent cyber attacks as well as the constant threat of one occurring, there is no time like the present to focus on protecting your own business, personal and client data, as well as financial security.

 For many big and small businesses and law firms alike, the necessity of purchasing some form of cyber-security has become almost inevitable if not mandatory.
 More and more clients seeking law services are requiring the employment of cyber-security insurance as an additional safeguard of their information.

 This is not something that law firms should fight as law firms have the potential to house some of the most personal information available in regard to their clients.
 The move toward cyber-security insurance and compliance is something that should be welcomed.